ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Selecting Features

 The `Select` tools can be used to select features by hand or by a query.
 Many tools have an option to apply their operations to selected features only.
-This is useful if we have a large spatial dataset which could take a long time to process and it might take multiple attempts to refine the use of the tool.
+This is useful if we have a large spatial dataset which could take a long time to process, and it might take multiple attempts to refine the use of the tool.

 #### Select by area or single click

-Firstly, let's try `Select features by area or single click` from the Atributes Toolbar.
+Firstly, let's try `Select features by area or single click` from the Attributes Toolbar.
 With this tool active we will be able to select features for the active layer.
-Left clicking will select on feature at a time.
+Left clicking will select one feature at a time.
 Try selecting different polygons in the 'natural neighbourhoods' layer.
-Notice that upon selecting a new feature, the previously selected on is deselected.
-If we want to select multiple features at once we must hold `ctrl` while clicking.
+Notice that upon selecting a new feature, the previously selected one is deselected.
+If we want to select multiple features at once, we must hold `ctrl` while clicking.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/edinburgh/edinburgh_natn_selected.JPG?raw=TRUE" alt="Appearance of selected features in the Natural Neighbourhoods layer">